caiobegotti/Panfolio/README.markdown

 Pending
 -------

-- merge css, js and html into a single file?
+- merge all css and html into a single file?
 - thumbnails caching, maybe?
 - support sub-directories?
 - infinite scroll? or not?